Constraining the nature of dark matter with the star formation history of the faintest Local Group dwarf galaxy satellites: Conclusion

 As we discussed, biases, and not just errors might be hidden behind our determination of the infall mass as presented in this paper.
 In order to gain accuracy in the infall mass determination the analysis could be repeated adopting dark matter density profiles that take into account the effects of baryonic physics, such as proposed by Brook \& Di Cintio (2014).
 This however requires that such new profile models be calibrated with a variety of baryonic feedback recipes rather than with only specific recipes, which will eventually be accomplished.
 In the meantime we believe our analysis based on NFW profiles for dark matter subhalos is able to produce a simple proof-of-concept description of the new constraining method proposed in this paper.

 \acknowledgments{ We thank Aurel Schneider for extensive help on the calculation of the collapse redshift based on extended Press-Schechter theory, and for providing feedback on early results of our work.
-We also thank Alexandre Refregier and his group members at ETH Z\"urich for useful comments during the development of the Master thesis on which this paper is based.}
+We also thank Alexandre Refregier and his group members at ETH Z\"urich for useful comments during the development of the Master thesis on which this paper is based.
+We thank the referee for the useful questions raised that improved the presentation of this work. }

 {